 Following the lived experience, a random sample of lived experience participants convened online for 2 sessions to create and finesse the project design principles.
 These principles were used to inform the co-design.

 A total of 160 came together over 3 days to co-design key aspects of the program.
 Of this group, 20 people were ‘everyday South Australians’ who volunteered their time to work with senior medical and clinical practitioners and also allied health staff and health care administrators.
 Over the three days, the group explored key design considerations (such as eligibility criteria, collaborative provision of services, managing deterioration) and provided detailed advice and recommendations to Wellbeing SA and the service provider, Calvary Medibank.

-The program is being prepared to be rolled out at scale in July 2021.
-Whilst some details still require working through, the co-design has effectively informed the SA medical community about the program and allowed them an unprecedented opportunity to design the biggest change to health services ever seen in South Australia.
+The program is now being rolled out at scale across South Australia – including in regional areas.
+The co-design has effectively informed the SA medical community about the program and allowed them an unprecedented opportunity to design the biggest change to health services ever seen in South Australia.

 The co-design has also resulted in open and thriving lines of communications – ensuring the program can continue to evolve using co-design methodologies.

 “I wish that everything I’ve ever worked on had this amount of people working and contributing to it”